flowhub/guv/doc/braindump.md

 pedagocical introduction of concepts and possible ways to implement.
 * [Sim.js](https://github.com/btelles/simjs-updated), JavaScript library for discrete-event simulation.
 Updated in 2016, but not much used.

+### Aspects

+#### Input process
+Part of app / execution environment.
+Type of distribution.
+Poisson, uniform
+Distribution parameters
+Low-load conditions
+High-load conditions
+Periodic changes
+Gradual changes, abrupt changes

+#### Job processing
+Each assumed to be mostly independent.
+However not entirely true.
+Sharing CPU resources, sharing RAM, sharing disk I/O, network I/O, at least with other jobs in same worker.
+Possibly also with other workers, and even other workers from other apps co-hosted on the same hardware/hypervisor.

+#### Worker
+Part of app.

+Actions: Scale up, scale down.
+Complete new message.
+Spawn time (Cloud service side), startup time (app side).
+Shutdown time (app side)

+Prefetch setting

+Worker crash (and restart)
+Worker crashed state (not restarting)
+Worker deadlocked.
+Not accepting new messages

+#### Broker service (RabbitMQ)

+Interfaces:
+HTTP GET for Autoscaling communication
+AMQP broker for worker/app communication.

+Broker crash/restart
+Broker not accepting messages.
+Quota full etc.
+Timeout getting queue info
+Unexpected error getting queue info

+#### Cloud service (Heroku)

+Interface: HTTP GET/POST

+Exceeding max workers
+Permission denied.
+Wrong credentials etc
+Unexpected error.

+#### Autoscaling service (guv)

+Role configuration
+Scaling algorithm

+### General considerations

+Many of the aspects considered apply to MsgFlo, without autoscaling.
+Also in other systems, like IoT using MQTT/Mosquitto.

+Need a componenent models.
+Using NoFlo.js would be nice for that.
+Would be nice to use FBP graphs for setting up network.
+But if event-driven the evaluation model does not match, events need to be executed based on the time the new event is for.

+All cross-service comunication goes over network.
+There is a non-trivial amount of latency, and a non-zero error rate.
+The simulation should be able to model this, including bad and error-conditions.

+### Use for end-to-end testing

+If simulation can talk the regular protocols, it can be used to run the real service against in end-to-end tests.
+Such tests likely need less simulation fidelity, and run with simulation speed == real-time.
+But possibly using some data recorded from the past, either from simulation or real system.
+Such data can probably be re-dated.

+In end-to-end, should probably mostly be using a standard AMQP broker.
+The ability to simulate AMQP broker makes it possible.

 ## Queueing theory
 https://en.wikipedia.org/wiki/Queueing_theory